eyjsan/ssh_connection_from_android/README.md

 # ssh_connection_from_android
-Android SSH connection to remote server
+Android SSH connection to remote server using JSch library